|

 searching for her body was her uncle William

-buried at Mount Carmel Cemetery — until a
+buried at Mount Carmel Cemetery — until recently, without a grave marker.
+In a

 honored Nellie's memory with a marker.